-"What people don't realize is while they're setting off fireworks and sparklers in hot, dry heat or wind, that fires can move very quickly, putting their neighborhood directly in threat," said Mike Apicello, a spokesman for the National Interagency Fire Center in Boise, Idaho.
+"What people don't realize is while they're setting off fireworks and sparklers in hot, dry heat or wind, that fires can move very quickly, putting their neighborhood directly in threat," said Mike Apicello, a spokesman for the National Interagency Fire Center

 "Look for open, wide spaces to ignite fireworks, and stay away from fire fuels such as grass, which in this type of heat, cure out really fast.
 And with the high winds, all it takes is an ignition, even in an urban environment.
 A bottle rocket on a shake roof would ignite a fire very rapidly.

 "Our fire resources are going to be very busy across the nation this July Fourth, so please use caution," he said.

 In the event of high winds, drifting embers can easily start a fire, so if it's too windy for you to safely ignite, it's best to set the sparklers aside for another day.

 Apicello advises checking locally before you do anything, adding that fireworks are not allowed in national parks.